belgamods/KF_Elevators/README.md

 - **Framework Selection**
 - **Elevator Locations**: Define buildings and floors with coordinates.
 - **Marker Settings**: Adjust draw distance, interaction range, size, and color.
-- **UI Colors**: Change primary and background colors to match your server’s theme.
+- **UI Colors**: Change primary and background colors to match your server’s theme (all from config.lua)

 ## Installation